| The IAB's standard banner sizes range from 486 x 60

 Actual graphic content, or creative, varies considerably

 among banner ads.
-The simplest
+The simplest banner ads feature only

 one, static GIF or JPEG image, which is linked to the